aogaki/EneStation/README.md

 ***cd /home/hpge/DAQ/EneStation***

 ### Components
 Components are started up by DAQ-Middleware controller.
 If needed, compile all components under EneStation.
+In the Makefile of each, there is the compile option "**-std=c++11**".
+Sometimes this option makes some errors.
+In the up to date system, please delete this option and compile again.
 * Reader
 Data taking from a CAEN digitizer (DT5730).
 Sending data to upstream.
 This component can filter the data.
 But now, the component only chop meaning less information from the digitizer.
 * Emulator